 When you'll get your first payment

-There may be 1 or more waiting periods that apply before you get your first Newstart Allowance payment.
+There may be one or more waiting periods that apply before you get your first Youth Allowance payment.

-Newstart Allowance is a fortnightly payment.
-You’ll get your first payment 2 weeks after your last waiting period ends.
+Youth Allowance is a fortnightly payment.
+You’ll get your first payment 2 weeks after your waiting period ends.

-We calculate the waiting period that applies to you when we assess your claim.
+We calculate the waiting periods that apply to you when we assess your claim.
 You can expect to hear from us within 21 days of lodging your claim.
 The time it takes us to assess your claim doesn’t affect your waiting period.

 It’s best to submit your claim as soon as possible after your work ends.
 This way there may be less time between your last payment from your employer and your first payment from us.
 We have tips and tools for budgeting and managing your money during this time.

 Once you’ve completed your claim check your Centrelink online account through myGov.
 It will tell you when: